 Project Partners:

-The project partners involved in this project include the Michigan Tech Research Institute (MTRI) and the Great Lakes St. Lawrence Cities Initiative (GLSLCI).
-MTRI is a collaborator on the project and has been heavily involved in the remote sensing of Phragmites in the Great Lakes using PALSAR data (Bourgeau-Chavez et al., 2012; Bourgeau-Chavez et al., 2015).
-Dr. Bourgeau-Chavez serves as our point of contact (POC) at MTRI and is also a science advisor for this project.
-MTRI is interested in this research as it provided an updated risk map of Phragmites as well as showcased an alternative method of Phragmites mapping that does not rely on commercial data.
+The project partners included the Michigan Tech Research Institute (MTRI) and the Great Lakes St. Lawrence Cities Initiative (GLSLCI).
+MTRIwas a collaborator on the project and has been heavily involved in the remote sensing of Phragmites in the Great Lakes using PALSAR data (Bourgeau-Chavez et al., 2012; Bourgeau-Chavez et al., 2015).
+Dr. Bourgeau-Chavez served as the point of contact (POC) at MTRI and wasalso a science advisor for this project.
+MTRI was interested in this research as it provided an updated risk map of Phragmites as well as showcased an alternative method of Phragmites mapping that does not rely on commercial data.
 MTRI will use this data to support their Phragmites monitoring initiative throughout the Great Lakes.
-The GLSLCI is a boundary organization encompassing cities that reside near the Great Lakes in both the U.S. and Canada.
-Laura Bretheim and Simon Belisle serve as POC for GLSLCI.
-The GLSLCI is interested in distributing risk maps resulting from this project to its member cities.
+The GLSLCI was a boundary organization encompassing cities that reside near the Great Lakes in both the U.S. and Canada.
+Laura Bretheim and Simon Belisle served as POC for GLSLCI.
+The GLSLCI was interested in distributing risk maps resulting from this project to its member cities.
 In this way, informed policy decisions based on Phragmites distributions can be made on a basin-wide scale.
 The goal of the GLSLCI is to work with mayors and municipal staff to protect and preserve the Great Lakes and St. Lawrence region at the local, regional, and basin-wide levels.

 III.
 Methodology